top of page

 What Are Platinum Group Metals (PGMs) And Where Do I Use Them?

-• Electronics: computer hard drives, fuel cells, thermocouples, multilayer ceramic capacitors, plasma display screens, touch-pads on all hand-held devices (iPads, iPhones and similar products)
+• PGMs are used in petroleum refining, petrochemical processing, air pollution control, as well as in electronics (computer hard drives, fuel cells, thermocouples, multilayer ceramic capacitors, plasma display screens, touchpads on all hand-held devices)

 Where Are PGMs Produced?